FazeelNizam/amazon-react/README.md

 # amazon

-## This front end developed version of my first react app
+## This front end developed version of my first react e-commerce app

 You can visit this this site by clicking below link